International agreements relating to nuclear weapons

 SORT differentiated from START as it limited overall operationally deployed warheads rather than limiting warheads on the basis of their delivery system.
 But the treaty was criticised for not having any verification mechanism to confirm the reductions had taken place.

 The Intermediate-Range Nuclear Forces Treaty (INF)

 The INF treaty, as it became known, was signed in 1987 by the Soviet Union and US and entered into force in June 1988.
 The treaty agreed elimination of each side’s ground-launched ballistic and cruise missiles with a range of 500-5,500 km.
 It also allowed for verification of the reductions.

 The treaty related to nuclear-armed missiles being deployed tactically by both sides and aimed at European targets.
 The treaty’s purpose was to halt a nuclear arms race between the two sides after the US deployed nuclear-armed Pershing II and cruise missiles at bases across Europe on behalf of NATO, in response to Russia’s deployment of SS-20 ballistic missiles.
 There was widespread public protest against US nuclear weapons being deployed at European bases.
 In the UK the RAF base at Greenham Common, Berkshire became the site of a women’s peace camp for 19 years until the weapons and eventually the base itself were removed.

 The Soviet Union had destroyed 1,846 weapons and the US had destroyed 846 weapons by the treaty’s deadline in 1991.
-The treaty continues to ban the possession of such weapons by either side and since the break-up of the Soviet Union, Ukraine, Belarus, Kazakhstan are also active participants in the agreement.
-Turkmenistan and Uzbekistan are also parties to the agreement.
+The treaty continued to ban the possession of such weapons by either side until US President Donald Trump announced the withdrawal of the US in 2019.

 Nuclear weapons testing